brodybits/insecure-sqlite-fauxcrypt-batch-connection-core-preview-wip0101/README.md

 # SQLite batch connection support preview 2020-01

-Author: Christopher J. Brody <chris.brody+brodybits@gmail.com>
+**Author:** Christopher J. Brody <mailto:chris.brody+brodybits@gmail.com>

-LICENSE: MIT with commercial license option
+**LICENSE:** MIT with commercial license option

 Low-level SQLite connection library for C, C++, Objective-C, and Java

-to support SQLite batch processing in higher-level app frameworks such as Cordova
+to support SQLite batch processing in higher-level app frameworks such as Apache Cordova

 with demonstration of use in an extremely simple Cordova plugin for mobile apps in JavaScript